SkyCiv Documentation

 Name of Parameter Type of Parameter Parameter Access Description

-X Input List Collection of X coordinate specified either as Grasshopper Number or as a string.
+X Input List Collection of X coordinate specified either as a Grasshopper Number or as a string.

-Y Input List Collection of Y coordinate specified either as Grasshopper Number or as a string.
+Y Input List Collection of Y coordinate specified either as a Grasshopper Number or as a string.

-Z Input List Collection of Z coordinate specified either as Grasshopper Number or as a string.
+Z Input List Collection of Z coordinate specified either as a Grasshopper Number or as a string.

-Nodes Output List Collection of Node objects created from the 3D coordinates given as an input.
+Nodes Output List A collection of Node objects created from the 3D coordinates given as input.

-3. SkyCivMemberFromBLC Component for Converting Brep/Line/Curve to Member/Beam and Associate Cross Section with it
+3. SkyCivMemberFromBLC: Component for converting Brep/Line/Curve to Member/Beam and associating the Cross Section with it

 Inputs & Outputs